Skip to footer content

 3. Configure the basics:

-1. Select Hosting Option: Select the hosting option that best fits your needs.
+1. Select Hosting Option: Choose what fits your needs

 2. Subscription: Select your Azure subscription